lydiob7/project-template/documentation.md

 ### KeyInfoTab

 This is a component that displays the main user information.
-It has a "general", "contact" and "Work" cards with text fields.
+It has a "Key information" and "Work" cards with text fields.

 ```
 import KeyInfoTab from 'components/profile/KeyInfoTab';